KenTandrian/ts-taskify/README.md

 ## Introduction
 Taskify is a to-do-list app made using Typescript and ReactJS.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Vite](https://github.com/vitejs/vite).

 ## Available Scripts
 You can do these commands in Git Bash:\
 `npm start` > Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.\
+Open [http://localhost:5173/ts-taskify/](http://localhost:5173/ts-taskify/) to view it in your browser.\
-`npm test`\
 `npm run build`\
-`npm run eject`
+`npm run serve`

 ## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+You can learn more in the [Vite documentation](https://vitejs.dev/guide/).

 To learn React, check out the [React documentation](https://reactjs.org/).